opencontainers/distribution-spec/spec.md

 ### Workflow Categories

 #### Pull
-The process of pulling an image centers around retrieving these two components.
-An "image" is a combination of a JSON manifest and individual layer files.
+The process of pulling an artifact centers around retrieving two components: the manifest and one or more blobs.

-The first step in pulling an image is to retrieve the manifest.
+Typically, the first step in pulling an artifact is to retrieve the manifest.
+However, you MAY retrieve content from the registry in any order.

 ##### Pulling manifests

 To pull a manifest, perform a `GET` request to a url in the following form:
-[3a](#Endpoints) `/v2/<name>/manifests/<reference>`
+`/v2/<name>/manifests/<reference>` <sup>[end-3](#endpoints)</sup>

 `<name>` refers to the namespace of the repository. `<reference>` MUST be either (a) the digest of the manifest or (b) a tag name.
 The `<reference>` MUST NOT be in any other format.